twoelz/symbaduct/README.md

 BSD type license: check doc folder for details

-symbaduct is a psychological experiment with humans that replicates an experiment done before with pigeons it tries to test settings that produce symbolic aggression
+symbaduct is a psychological experiment with humans that replicates an experiment done before with pigeons.
+It tries to test settings that produce symbolic aggression

 Citation for the original experiment with pigeons:
 Andronis, Paul & Layng, T. V. & Goldiamond, Israel.
 (1997).
 Contingency adduction of “symbolic aggression” by pigeons.
 The Analysis of Verbal Behavior, 14, 5-17.
 The Analysis of verbal behavior.
 14. 5-17.